ovidiuparvu/compare-files-logically/README.md

 ## How It Works

 - For regular files: Performs a binary comparison
-- For CSV files: Uses polars to read and compare the data, ignoring formatting differences and row order
+- For CSV files: Uses polars to read and compare the data, ignoring formatting differences
 - For parquet files: Uses polars to read and compare the data, ignoring metadata differences
 - Special cases:
   - Empty files are always considered equal